-Many couples come for counselling because they are looking to save their partnership or marriage.
-Others, however, may have no intention of splitting up but want to improve the quality of their life together.
-Alternatively, a couple may be trying to navigate their way as amicably as possible through a break-up or a divorce.
+Some couples come for counselling because they're trying to save their partnership.
+Others will have no intention of separating but may want to improve the quality of their life together or are facing a particular difficulty in their relationship such as an affair or painful event.
+A couple may also be trying to navigate their way as amicably as possible through a separation or a divorce.

-Individuals seek counselling for similar reasons, but may want to deal with a relationship issue on their own rather than with their partner.
-A frequent reason why individuals come for counselling is because they are struggling to deal with the emotional fall-out following a separation.
+Individuals seek counselling for similar reasons but may want to deal with a relationship issue on their own rather than with their partner.
+Often it is because they are struggling to deal with the emotional fall-out following the end of a relationship.

 Why Relationships Break Down

-The reasons why relationships break down are many but can include financial difficulties, family bereavement, infidelity, loss of trust, compatibility problems, career priorities, life changes, family pressures, issues with step-children, illness or the simple reality of two people growing apart with the passage of time.
+The reasons why relationships run into problems are many but can include financial difficulties, family bereavement, infidelity, loss of trust, compatibility problems, shifting career priorities, life changes, family pressures, issues with step-children or illness.
+It may just be the simple reality of two people growing apart over time.

 How Counselling Can Help